shahrukh4/Coding-Practices/SOLID-Principles/README.md

 - "_A class should have only one reason to change or have only one job/responsibility."_

-- **Example** - In `Single-Responsibility.php`, the `User` class has a single responsibility of representing a user and other classes, such as `UserRepository` and `UserNotifier`, focus on their specific tasks.
+- **Example** - In [Single-Responsibility.php](Single-Responsibility.php), the `User` class has a single responsibility of representing a user and other classes, such as `UserRepository` and `UserNotifier`, focus on their specific tasks.

 ---